Cobh Ramblers F.C.: History

 On 18 March 2014, the club parted company with manager Dave Hill by mutual consent after five years.
 He was replaced by Martin Cambridge on an interim basis.
 In March 2015 Martin Cambridge tendered his resignation and Stephen Henderson returned to the club as first team manager.
 In Oct 2015 Stephen Henderson signed a new three-year contract with the club.
 In 2016, Henderson guided Ramblers to Munster Senior Cup victory and to a 3rd-place finish in the first division.
 Cobh Ramblers were the only side to defeat first division champions Limerick that season and this coincided with a run of 5 victories in their last 5 league games to reach the playoffs.
 They narrowly lost 3–2 on aggregate to Drogheda Utd despite overturning a 2–0 deficit in the return leg at United Park after only nine minutes.

 In 2018, Ramblers reached the final of the EA Sports Cup Final.
 In the semi-final they defeated Dundalk 1–0 at home with striker Chris Hull scoring the winner.
 After defeating Dundalk, and denying the eventual champions a treble, Ramblers lost the final away to Derry City 3–1.

 Having previously been a "member owned" club, in 2024 the club's members voted to accept a takeover by FC32, an international investment group which was also involved with Swiss club AC Bellizona and Austrian club SKN St. Pölten.
 However, in June 2025, Cobh Ramblers were reportedly "on the verge of securing an investor to replace FC32" following doubts about FC32's long-term commitment.
 By July 2025, a club representative stated that it had "formally and fully parted ways with FC32 Global Investments Limited" and that the club had "returned to being solely operated by its elected committee and directors".
 Later in July 2025, the club announced that a US-based company called Digital Athlete Ventures (DAV) had acquired a 90% stake in Cobh Ramblers.

 Stadium

 St Colman's Park, which has a capacity of over 4,000, was redeveloped during the mid-2000s.
 Construction of a new changing facility and press office along with a new chairman's office was completed in 2006 along with new floodlights and a 900-seater stand replacing the old shed.
 The east stand, too has seen improvement with 450 new seats being installed.
 Plans for a new 900 seater stand adjacent to the existing stand have temporarily been put on hold due to minor financial difficulties at the club.
 A new slick surface was also added prior to the clubs admission to the Eircom/Airtricity League Premier Division in 2009.

-The stadium has hosted international underage games including games in the 1994 UEFA European Under-16 Championship qualifiers.
-Munster Schools Senior Cup games have also been staged at the stadium including the final which was won by local Cobh school, Coláiste Muire in 2010.

 Current squad

-As of the 2025 season, the squad includes:
+As of the 2026 season, the squad includes: